steve21124/hoodie-plugin-social/README.md

 # Hoodie Social Plugin

 This plugin allows Hoodie app integration with popular social network providers.
-Social authentication is currently supported, with many other features planned for the near future - including authorization, status updates, profiles, friends, and activity streams.
+Social authentication, authorization, and status updates are currently supported, with many other features planned for the near future.
 Supported providers currently include Facebook, Twitter, and Google.

 The development of this plugin is sponsored by Appback.com - the future home of Hoodie Hosting!